A Holistic Survey of Wireless Multipath Video Streaming: Scheduling, Resilience, and Path Selection

-Automatic Repeat reQuest (ARQ)\nomenclature{ARQ}{Automatic Repeat reQuest} retransmits requests to provide reliable data transmission.
+The channel level techniques for JSCC are ARQ and FEC.
+Automatic Repeat reQuest~(ARQ)\nomenclature{ARQ}{Automatic Repeat reQuest} retransmits requests to provide reliable data transmission.
 The retransmission occurs in case of packets lost or received with bit error.
-Inherently, all protocols atop or extensions of TCP (e.g., HTTP, DASH, MPTCP) use ARQ.
-However, the retransmission wastes bandwidth, causing network congestion, and consequently, increasing End-to-End delay.
-For example, in efforts to mitigate these problems: CMT-QA~\cite{xu2013cmt} retransmits packets over the path with minimum transfer delay; CMT-DA~\cite{wu2015distortion} and CMT-CA~\cite{wu2016content} retransmit only the estimated packets to arrive at the destination within the deadline; and CMT-CL/FD~\cite{xu2015cross} selects the path with the largest cwnd for the retransmission, which sends the lost packet before all the other packets that exist in the path buffer.
+Inherently, all protocols atop or extensions of TCP~(e.g., HTTP, DASH, MPTCP) use ARQ.
+However, the retransmission wastes bandwidth, causing network congestion, and consequently, increasing end-to-end delay.
+For example, in efforts to mitigate these problems, {DEAM~\cite{Wu2019Energy} {and EDAM~\cite{7937943}}, consider retransmission based on energy-consumption and delay}, CMT-QA~\cite{xu2013cmt} retransmits packets over the path with minimum transfer delay; CMT-DA~\cite{wu2015distortion} and CMT-CA~\cite{wu2016content} retransmit only the estimated packets to arrive at the destination within the deadline; and CMT-CL/FD~\cite{xu2015cross} selects the path with the largest cwnd for the retransmission, which sends the lost packet before all the other packets that exist in the path buffer.
 In addition, considering the existence of many clients in multicast communications, responding to the retransmission requests of all clients might be difficult for the server.